-- Introducing Manakin (XMLUI) Provides an overview of what XMLUI is and how it works. - Making DSpace Your Own (DSpace 6.x edition) Recorded webinar which walks through basic tasks of modifying XMLUI in DSpace 6.x (but also applicable to 5.x) - Learning to Use Manakin (XMLUI) Overview of how to use Manakin and how it works.
+- Introducing Manakin (XMLUI) Provides an overview of what XMLUI is and how it works. - Making DSpace Your Own (DSpace 6.x edition) Recorded webinar which walks through basic tasks of modifying XMLUI in DSpace 6.x - Learning to Use Manakin (XMLUI) Overview of how to use Manakin and how it works.
 Based on DSpace 1.5, but also valid for current versions - Making DSpace XMLUI Your Own Concentrates on using Maven to build Overlays in the XMLUI (Manakin).
 Also has very basic examples for JSPUI.
 Based on DSpace 1.6.x but also valid for current versions. - Manakin theme tutorial with good debugging tips